-folio → individual "s single homes to distinct from "a single human being as distinct from a group" How can you check somebody's solution without revealing the solution?
+folio → individual "a single human being as distinct from a group" How can you check somebody's solution without revealing the solution?
 Alice and Bob solve crosswords.
 Alice knows the answer for 21D (folio) but doesn't want to tell Bob.
 You use an English dictionary: